The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 10. Cypress Point Lookout

 A favored spot for expecting harbor seal mothers.
-During the spring pupping season, the lookout is closed to give the little ones some much-needed privacy.
+During the spring pupping season, the lookout is closed to give the seals some much-needed privacy.
 Thanks to the southwest view, the lookout is a great spot to catch a sunset.

 11. Crocker Grove

-This home to the oldest Monterey Cypress trees is named after Charles Crocker, the railroad baron who built the original 17-Mile Drive in 1881.
+Home to the oldest Monterey Cypress trees, this grove is named after Charles Crocker, a railroad baron who built the original 17-Mile Drive in 1881.
 Crocker Grove is one of only two native Monterey Cypress forests in the world.

 12. Lone Cypress